Asian Women Writers' Collective: History

-Moving beyond its original South Asian membership, in 1992 the collective explicitly adopted a wider definition of the term "Asian", to include those from China, Japan, Korea and Turkey.
+In 1991, the AAWC lost its Arts Association funding.
+In 1992, moving beyond its original South Asian membership, the collective explicitly adopted a wider definition of the term "Asian", to include those from China, Japan, Korea and Turkey.

 Two AAWC anthologies – Right of Way (1988) and Flaming Spirit (1994) – opened up opportunities for previously unpublished AAWC members.
 Though the AAWC was based in London, its postal membership scheme enabled writers outside London to receive feedback on their writing, so that Flaming Spirit also included writers based in Sheffield, Birmingham, Manchester and Cardiff.

-In 1991 the AAWC lost its Arts Association funding, and from 1996 Lambeth Council also started cutting funding.
-Around early 1997 the organization ceased activity.
+From 1996, Lambeth Council started cutting funding and the organization ceased activity around early 1997.
 Its papers are held at the Birmingham Museum and Art Gallery.